I have been meaning to write out my story for years, to share why I built my business as I did.

 At the very beginning of my career I had a fabulous example set in front of me.
 One of my colleagues, also a full-time Yoga Professional, taught 25-30 classes per week to meet her expenses.
 While she was deliriously happy, enjoying her full teaching load, I knew I never wanted to teach that many classes.
 I also knew I wanted to be a full-time yoga professional.
 So I started doing some math, figuring out what I wanted to earn, what I was willing to teach within my energy capacity and what I could earn with those classes.
 Then I had to figure out how to make up the difference.

 And this is something ANYONE can do, regardless of what your “job” is.
 What do you really want to make?
 How can you make more?
 How can you make more in a more sustainable way?
 While thinking you can make enough teaching Yoga is crazy talk, I also think having ONE job that is all your income is also a bit crazy – one pink slip and it’s all gone.

 I think that is one of the biggest lessons for all of us from this whole pandemic.
 I currently have THIRTEEN revenue sources of varying levels from a few dollars a year to a few thousand a month.
 Only THREE were effected by the pandemic.
 I have also added one more stream as a result AND one of my streams DOUBLED because it was a product people need at this time.

-Diversification is the key – diversification in the “product” sold and diversification between the business model.
+Diversification is the key – diversification in the “product” sold and diversification between business models.
 You want a little “exchanging time for money” because that is where your heart is.
 AND you also need a little passive income.